LODSContent/LabSolutions-Dev/UsingThisTemplate.md

 1. Select whether you would like to save any changes as an update to the current lab, or create a new one.

->[!knowledge] Want to learn more?
-Review the documentation on [saving a lab profile](https://docs.skillable.com/docs/lab-profile-cloning)
+>[!knowledge] For more information, review the documentation on [saving a lab profile](https://docs.skillable.com/docs/lab-profile-cloning)